Frequently Asked Questions

 There are a few common questions about counselling, so let's take a look...

-• I'm a bit anxious and not sure if counselling is for me?
-That's perfectly normal.
-Everyone gets anxious, but in my experience they're usually fine by the end of the first session.
-You also have the opportunity to have a free 20 minute chat with me before deciding to move forward with counselling.
-If you're not ready right now, that's okay to.
+• How do you know if I'm the right counsellor for you?
+Well. you never know unless you try but you also have the opportunity to have a free 20 minute chat with me before deciding to move forward with counselling and decide if I'm the person you feel comfortable with.
+If you're not ready right now, that's okay.
 You can always come back at a later date should you want to.

 • What if I've been abused and never told anyone before - will you make me?
 No. As an adult is up to you whether you want to tell anyone else, or report to the police.
 I will never put you under any pressure to do so and if you would like further signposting to services that can provide support, other than counselling I can do this.
 No one has the right to tell you how to respond to abuse.